The debt ceiling is dumb -- and dangerous

 Credibly dealing with the debt entails tough choices, which is why most in Washington prefer lip service over legislating.
 Their inaction is enabled by a public that cares less about the debt even as the problem has become more acute.
 A recent Pew Research Study found that support for the idea that reducing the budget deficit should be a top federal priority has dropped 16 percentage points since 2013.

-But the debt and deficit math gets worse very year.
+But the debt and deficit math gets worse every year.
 Last year, for every seven dollars the government spent, it borrowed a dollar.
-Some years the government borrows more, some it borrows less, but it's always a lot; and the upshot is a child born in the US today is born with an almost $60,000 share of the nation debt.
+Some years the government borrows more, some it borrows less, but it's always a lot; and the upshot is a child born in the US today is born with an almost $60,000 share of the national debt.
 By 2026, interest on the debt will have increased to more than $700 billion annually; or four times last year's budget for the Department of Veterans Affairs, 10 times that of the Department of Education and 100 times the Environmental Protection Agency.
 And the bill will be even higher if interest rates rise.

 These deficits do matter.
 The interest paid on federal debt represents a double hit on the citizenry: The government will take more from taxpayers in the future to pay past obligations and current needs, and have less left over to fund medical research, education, food safety and countless other essential priorities, which will raise future costs.